stefanozanella/puppet_module_packaging/README.md

 uses excellent Jordan Sissel's [fpm](https://github.com/jordansissel/fpm).

-**NOTE**: at this stage, this library lacks a bunch of useful features (particularly, its behavior can't be customized in any way and dependency management).
+**NOTE**: at this stage, this library lacks a bunch of useful features (particularly, its behavior can't be customized in any way and there's no dependency management).
 Feel free to submit issues or PRs if there's something that could help you out and you'd like to see integrated.